Links on Android Authority may earn us a commission. Learn more.

 - Samsung Galaxy Note 20 5G (Exynos): 8GB/256GB — £949/€1,059

-Let’s not sugar coat things: the Galaxy Note 20 is overpriced.
+Let’s not sugarcoat things: the Galaxy Note 20 was overpriced at launch.

-The Galaxy Note 20 5G starts at $999 in the US, £949 in the UK, and €1,059 across Europe.
-Considering all of the downgrades from the Galaxy Note 20 Ultra and the laundry list of absent flagship-tier features, those prices are extremely hard to stomach.
+The Galaxy Note 20 5G started at $999 in the US, £949 in the UK, and €1,059 across Europe.
+Considering all of the downgrades from the Galaxy Note 20 Ultra and the laundry list of absent flagship-tier features, those prices remain extremely hard to stomach.

 Look further afield and the competition gets even hotter.
-The OnePlus 8 Pro won our mid-2020 Best of Android Editor’s Choice award for a reason.
-It may not have the very latest Qualcomm silicon, but the rest of the package represents peak flagship quality for just $899.
-Big phone fans may also be tempted by the LG V60, another Note 20 rival for just $899.
+The OnePlus 9 Pro is a true killer flagship with the latest internals and a Hasselblad-tuned camera, though it now has a price tag to match.
+Big phone fans may also be tempted by the LG V60, another Note 20 rival on a budget.

 Samsung Galaxy Note 20 review: Should you buy it?

 The Galaxy Note 20 is not a bad phone.
 Samsung doesn’t make those, especially in the flagship space.
-But it does lack almost all of the wow factor features you might expect from a premium phone in 2020.
+But it does lack almost all of the wow factor features you might expect from a modern premium phone.

 See also: Best Samsung phones you can buy

 The glass sandwich blueprint of smartphone design is well overdue a rethink, but the solution isn’t swapping out glass for plastic.
 Samsung itself has set the industry baseline for high refresh rate displays with the S20 series, yet the Note 20 is locked at 60Hz in 1080p.